ros2/ros2_documentation/source/Tutorials/Using-Parameters-In-A-Class-Python.rst

      ros2 launch python_parameters python_parameters_launch.py

+Because ``emulate_tty``, which prints output to the console, is not available in Dashing, there won't be any output.
-The terminal should return the following message:
+In a newer version, the terminal would return the following message:

 .. code-block:: console